-German economy minister in Turkey to expand trade ties
+German economy minister visits Turkey to expand trade ties

-ANKARA, Turkey (AP) — Germany’s economy minister is visiting Turkey accompanied by a 30-strong business delegation in a bid to boost trade ties between the two countries.
+ANKARA, Turkey (AP) — Germany’s economy minister started a two-day visit to Turkey on Thursday, bringing with him a 30-person business delegation in a bid to boost trade ties between the two countries.

-Peter Altmaier and Turkish Trade Minister Ruhsar Peskan will convene Thursday for the first time the so-called Joint Economic and Trade Commission, which seeks to improve trade, industry, tourism and infrastructure projects between the two countries.
+Germany is a top trading partner for Turkey.
+The visit comes as the NATO allies are trying to mend ties after clashing over numerous issues in recent years, including Turkey’s jailing of German journalists.
+Last year, Turkish President Recep Tayyip Erdogan accused German officials of acting like Nazis after Turkish politicians were barred from holding election campaign rallies in Germany.

-On Friday Altmaier is set to open the second session of the German-Turkish Energy Forum with Turkish Energy Minister Fatih Donmez.
+The visit by German Economy Minister Peter Altmaier also comes months after Turkey faced financial turmoil with a slump of the Turkish currency.

 Most Read Business Stories